Figures of Speech arephrases that have a different meaning from their literal definition. These are somewhat like but differ from Idioms.

 How can we identify the type of Noun?

 There are 4 main types of nouns to identify:

-Proper Noun: These are names of anybody or of something you specifically imply to or when you are referring to a particular person or place or thing.
-Examples: Wall Street Journal, Albert Einstein, London, Monday, etc
+Proper Noun: Proper nouns is the name of a person or of something you specifically imply.
+It is the name of a person, place, animal, or thing.
+Examples: Wall Street Journal, Albert Einstein, London, Monday, etc.

-Collective Noun: Nouns that are considered to be a group of nouns or a set of things or people.
+Collective Noun: Nouns that are considered to be a group of nouns or a set of things, people, animals, emotions, or concepts considered as a single whole.
 They are a group of common nouns and can be counted.
 For example, a banana is a common noun, the collective noun for it will be a bunch of bananas/hand of bananas.